CT Coronary Angiography

 Your doctor may give you a drug to slow down your heart rate before coming for your scan.
 When making your appointment, we will ask you to:

-- Avoid caffeine (tea, coffee, energy drinks,carbonated soft drinks) for 24 hours prior to the scan.
+- Avoid caffeine (tea, coffee, energy drinks,carbonated soft drinks) morning prior to the scan.

 - Do not take any medication for erectile dysfunction for 72 hours prior to your CT, including viagra.